ryanozx/tp/docs/UserGuide.md

  - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds an employee named `John Doe` to the employee list.
  - `list`: Lists all employees.
  - `add-leave 1 title/medical leave start/2023-11-11 end/2023-11-11`: Adds a leave entry for the first employee in the current employee list.
 Note that the default leave status is `PENDING`.
- - `delete 2`: Deletes the second employee shown in the current employee list.
+ - `delete 2`: Deletes the second employee shown in the current employee list and any leave requests associated with the second employee.
  - `exit`: Exits the app.

 For new users, especially first-time users, it is very important and helpful to read through the [How to interpret command formats?](#how-to-interpret-command-formats).
 This section provides a detailed overview of the overall structure of all commands used in HRmate.